Super Princess Peach

-Super Princess Peach is a platform video game developed by Tose and published by Nintendo for the Nintendo DS.
+is a 2005 platform game developed by Tose and published by Nintendo for the Nintendo DS.
 It was released in Japan in October 2005 and worldwide the following year.
-Super Princess Peach is the second game to feature Princess Peach as the only main playable character after the game Princess Toadstool's Castle Run released in 1990 on the Nelsonic Game Watch.
+Super Princess Peach is the first game to feature Princess Peach as the main protagonist on a dedicated video game console and the second overall after Princess Toadstool's Castle Run released in 1990 on the Nelsonic Game Watch.

 The game follows Peach's trip to Vibe Island to rescue Mario and Luigi, who have been kidnapped by Bowser, in a reversal of the damsel in distress trope.

 First announced by Nintendo in 2004, Super Princess Peach was released in Japan in October 2005 and later elsewhere in 2006.
-It is one of the best-selling Nintendo DS games with 1.15 million units sold worldwide.
+Super Princess Peach has received generally positive reviews from critics, with praise for the gameplay, graphics, story, and soundtrack, although it received some criticism for its low difficulty.

+The game sold 1.7 million copies worldwide, making it the 50th-best-selling game for the Nintendo DS.

 Gameplay

 Super Princess Peach plays similarly to traditional platformers.
 There are eight worlds, each of which contains six levels and a boss battle that leads the player to the next world.
 Three captive Toads are hidden throughout each level, with each boss battle holding a single Toad contained in a bubble.
 In order to play the final boss battle, the player must rescue all of the Toads.
 Beating a boss will unlock three new levels for the next world.
 There are a total of 24 extra levels to unlock.
 In addition, the game features a shop where players can buy items.
 Using coins as currency the player can purchase incremental upgrades to expand the heart gauge or the emotion meter, as well as Perry the Parasol's abilities.
 Peach has infinite lives, so players can continue as much as they please.
 By finishing the game and completing all bonuses, the player can buy a drink named "Endless Vibe".
 It allows Peach to use her vibes without having the vibe meter decrease, meaning that the player can use her powers as long as they please.
 The game's bonuses include a glossary, puzzles, mini-games, a music room, and replays of Perry's dreams.
 There are three mini-games within the game and the levels are unlocked as the player finds more mini game pieces in the levels.
 All of the mini-games have the player control Toad in various activities (such as a platforming mode).